DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc J - The Stolen Gem.md

 * ***Legendary Resistance (1/day).*** If Lorghoth would fail a saving throw, he can choose to succeed instead.
 * ***Master of Blights.*** As an action, Lorghoth can use the *Gulthias staff* that he carries to summon and command any blights within a 1-mile radius.
 * ***Guardian of the Gulthias (1/day).*** In response to being targeted by an attack or spell, Lorghoth can use his reaction to magically polymorph into a **shambling mound** for 1 minute, summoning the roots and vines around him to encase his humanoid form.
 Any equipment he is wearing or carrying is absorbed or borne by the new form (Lorghoth’s choice).
-In his new form, Lorghoth retains his game statistics and ability to speak, but his AC, movement modes, Strength, Dexterity, resistances, immunities, and special senses are replaced by those of his new form, and he gains any statistics and capabilities that his new form has but that he lacks.
+In his new form, Lorghoth retains his game statistics (including his hit points) and ability to speak, but his AC, movement modes, Strength, Dexterity, resistances, immunities, and special senses are replaced by those of his new form, and he gains any statistics and capabilities that his new form has but that he lacks.
+While in this form, Lorghoth also gains the following feature: ***Mulchform.*** Lorghoth can move through a space as narrow as 5 feet wide without squeezing.

 The *Gulthias staff* is largely as described in <span class="citation">Gulthias Staff (p.
 221)</span>.
 However, the staff’s dying wail can be heard in a 1-mile radius, rather than a 300-foot radius.
 Breaking the staff kills both the blights and the the cutting of the Gulthias tree, which rapidly rots into a dark, grayish-black sludge.

+> [!info]+ **Strix Statistics**
+> A **greater strix** uses the statistics of a **manticore**, but is Medium and has vulnerability to fire damage.
+Instead of actual tail spikes, the greater strix’s **_tail spikes_** attack releases a volley of dozens of tiny silver barbs from its wings.
+>
+> Should you adjust this encounter to include one or more **swarms of lesser strix** (see below), each swarm uses the statistics of a **swarm of ravens**.

 Lorghoth greets the players with maddened cackling upon their arrival, inviting them to “revel in the glory of the spawn of the Gulthias tree" and asking if they have come to “honor the might of the Shadowed Lord."